-F. Philip Handy is the Chief Executive Officer of Winter Park Capital.
-From 2001 to 2014, he served as the Chief Executive Officer of Strategic Industries, a portfolio of companies in diversified service and manufacturing businesses.
+F. Philip Handy is the CEO of Winter Park Capital.
+From 2001 to 2014, he served as the CEO of Strategic Industries, a portfolio of companies in diversified service and manufacturing businesses.
 All of the companies have been significantly restructured and taken to a global presence and enhanced profitability.

-He earned a Bachelor of Arts in Economics, and graduated Cum Laude from Princeton University and later earned an MBA from Harvard Business School.
-He completed the sixth forum at The Rugby School and graduated from Northfield Mount Hermon School.
+He earned a B.A. in economics and graduated cum laude from Princeton University.
+He later earned an MBA from Harvard Business School.
+Handy completed the sixth forum at The Rugby School and graduated from Northfield Mount Hermon School.
 He received the Doctorate of Laws “h.c.” from Flagler College.
 He also served six years in the US Army Reserve and was honorably discharged in 1973.

-Mr. Handy was a securities analyst at Fidelity Management and Research from 1968 to 1970.
+Handy was a securities analyst at Fidelity Management and Research from 1968 to 1970.
 He then joined Donaldson, Lufkin and Jenrette where he served as Vice President from 1970 to 1976.
-In 1976, he became the Chief Executive Officer of Combanks, a multiple bank holding company based in Orlando, Florida.
-In 1980 he commenced his career in the private equity business.
+In 1976, he became the Chief Executive Officer of Combanks, a multiple bank holding company based in Orlando.
+In 1980, he commenced his career in the private equity business.

-In the political and eleemosynary area, Mr. Handy is a member of the Board of Overseers of the Hoover Institution at Stanford University, an Advisor to the Program on Education Policy and Governance at Harvard’s Kennedy School of Government, and a Director of The Education Equality Project.
-Mr. Handy is also a director of the Foundation for Excellence in Education.
+In the political and eleemosynary area, Handy is a member of the Board of Overseers of the Hoover Institution at Stanford University, an Advisor to the Program on Education Policy and Governance at Harvard’s Kennedy School of Government and a Director of The Education Equality Project.
 He also co-chaired Senator John McCain’s Florida Presidential Campaign and served as Chairman of Senator McCain’s National Policy Council on Education.
 He served as the State Chairman of Jeb Bush’s gubernatorial campaigns in Florida in 1993-94 and 1997-98; and as co-chairman of Jeb Bush’s 2002 gubernatorial campaign.
-In 1991 and 1992, he was chairman of Limited Political Terms, a political committee, which led the most successful petition drive in Florida’s history, which resulted in a 77 percent affirmative vote.
-Mr. Handy has chaired ten statewide political races (won 6, lost 4).
+In 1991 and 1992, he was chairman of Limited Political Terms, a political committee, which led the most successful petition drive in Florida’s history, which resulted in a 77% affirmative vote.
+Handy has chaired ten statewide political races.